-Regulatory bodies, such as the Organization of Economic Cooperation and Development (OECD) and the US Government Accountability Office, monitor modern tax havens.
-This being said, modern corporate tax havens have high levels of OECD-compliance and have bilateral tax treaties.
-These tax havens still have the ability to enable tax treaties closer to zero, like traditional tax havens, by using base erosion and profit shifting tools (BEPS).
+Although the definition of what exactly counts as a tax haven differs from source to source, modern tax havens typically adhere to guidelines set out by regulatory bodies such as the Organization of Economic Cooperation and Development (OECD) and the U.S. Government Accountability Office.
+Modern corporate tax havens have high levels of OECD compliance and establish bilateral tax treaties, which are legal agreements between two countries that reduce the rate of taxation for businesses located in one country but earning money in another.
+Many tax havens have the ability to legally enable tax treaties close to zero by using base erosion and profit shifting tools (BEPS).

-Luxembourg is considered to be the best tax haven in the world.
-According to a report from Citizens for Tax Justice and U.S. PIRG Education Fund, approximately 30% of U.S. Fortune 50 companies have subsidiaries in Luxembourg.
-For example, Amazon funnels all of its sales in Europe through its official European headquarters in Luxembourg.
+One of the world's richest countries, Luxembourg is also one of the world's leading tax havens.
+According to a report from Citizens for Tax Justice and U.S. PIRG Education Fund, approximately 30% of U.S. Fortune 500 companies have subsidiaries in Luxembourg.
+For example, web retailer Amazon.com funnels all of its sales in Europe through its official European headquarters in Luxembourg.

-The Cayman Islands currently hold banking assets equal to one-fifteenth of the world’s total $30 trillion in banking assets.
+The Cayman Islands recently held banking assets equal to one-fifteenth of the world’s $30 trillion in total banking assets.
 In addition to having no corporate tax, the Cayman Islands impose no direct taxes on residents, including property, income, and payroll taxes.
-The Caymans are especially popular with hedge fund managers because there is no corporate or income tax even on interest or dividends earned on an investment.
-The Caymans have subsidiaries with Fortune 500 companies such as Pepsi, Marriot, and Wells Fargo.
+The Caymans are especially popular with hedge fund managers because the corporate and income tax rates are 0%, even on interest or dividends earned on an investment.
+The Caymans are home to subsidiaries of Fortune 500 companies such as Pepsi, Marriott, and Wells Fargo.